 I can’t think of a maker who is a more conspicuous and well-turned-out advocate for jewelry.
 I can recall you wearing 27 pieces of jewelry to a special contemporary jewelry event!
 Talk about your life as an advocate.

 AP: I do like to wear jewelry, but quite a lot of contemporary jewelry people never wear much.
 I used to just wear my own work because that was all I could afford.
 Then I could afford to buy other people’s work and I’d get things from pin swaps.
-And I look at auction house catalogs, partly to alert other makers if I see their working coming up.
+And I look at auction house catalogs, partly to alert other makers if I see their work is coming up.
 And sometimes I buy work, and stones, at auctions.
 I like old paua jewelry.
 What am I wearing?
 A Peter Deckers brooch and a MAD brooch I got given in Munich.

 There are two parts to Kātahi me Ināianei/Now and Then: your collection of other people’s work bookended by two small groupings of your own work.
 Tell us about why these works of yours were chosen.